KITcii/smart-contract-dev-support/patterns/Design Patterns/Replay-Protection Pattern/README.md

 ``Applies to: [X] EOSIO    [X] Ethereum    [] Hyperledger Fabric``

 ## Problem
 In replay attacks, attackers use data included in transactions (e.g., digital signatures for authentication) issued by other identities and resend the transaction, for example, to manipulate token balances kept by a smart contract.
-The aim of the Replay-Protection Pattern is to protect smart con-tracts from replay attacks.
+The aim of the Replay-Protection Pattern is to protect smart contracts from replay attacks.

 ## Forces
 The forces involved are semantic soundness and resource efficiency.
 Semantic soundness can be improved by preventing replay attacks and, thus, improving robustness of the smart contract.
 However, the Replay-Protection Pattern requires additional checks that increase resources consumption.